hoz011/cse15l-lab-reports/lab-report-1-week-2.md

     ![Image](ls_lat_command.PNG)

-    *`ls -lat`  displays a list of files in the directory, as well as the dates and times at which they were modified.*
+    *`ls -lat`  displays a list of files in the directory in a long list format. the `-a` and `-t` added onto the `-l` show the hidden files and times modified for each file in the directory.*

 2. You can also log out of the remote server from you terminal by type Ctrl+D or running the command `exit`.